yeahrighttv/game_name_unknown/README.md

 # game_name_unknown
-Undertale-inspired game made by newbies.
-This game if only a portion of the greatly acclaimed game "Undertale".
+An Undertale-inspired game made by newbies.
+This game is only a portion of the significantly acclaimed game "Undertale".

 ## Keys
 WASD or arrow keys to move.